l3nz/cli-matic/README.md

 		[{:keys [a b base]}]
 		(Integer/toString (+ a b) base))

-And nothing more; the fact that both parameters exist, are of the right type, have the right defaults etc, should not be a concern.
+And nothing more; the fact that both parameters exist, are of the right type, have the right defaults, print the correct help screen, etc., should ideally not be a concern.

 	(def CONFIGURATION